I am standing at the window

 The Shepherd's community has a common unity ...

-"Do not fight life, and life will not be a battleground."
+"Do not fight life and life will not be a battleground."

 Within each individual, within any internal war,

-within each neighbour, within any inner battle,
+within each neighbor, within any inner battle,

-within each neighbourhood, within any inner struggle,
+within each neighborhood, within any inner struggle,

-within each community, within any inner conflict
+within each community, within any inner conflict ...

 the challenge is to not fight the extreme external forces,

-but the challenge is to go within your Self and make peace -
+but the challenge is to go within your Self and make peace.

 Self-focus to go within to make peace within your Self.